Jutho/WignerSymbols.jl/README.md

 WignerSymbols.jl does no longer store the Wigner 3j and 6j symbols in a `Dict` cache, but rather in an `LRU` cache from [LRUCache.jl](https://github.com/JuliaCollections/ LRUCache.jl).
-Hence, it no longer stores all Wigner symbols ever computed, but only the most recent ones.
+Hence, it no longer stores all Wigner symbols ever computed, but only the most recent ones, and it that sense this is a (softly) breaking release.
 By default, it stores the $10^6$ most recent ones, which is probably equivalent to storing all of them in most use cases.
 This number can be changed via the interface
 ```julia
 WignerSymbols.set_buffer3j_size(; maxsize = ...)
 WignerSymbols.set_buffer6j_size(; maxsize = ...)